picarro/sam-foup-public/README.md

 Interacting with the server
 ---------------------------

+By default, `picarro-edge` accepts incoming plaintext ("insecure") gRPC client connections on **TCP port 3343**.
+The following are some ways in which you may interact with it.

 ### Command Line Tools

 The following command-line tools are provided to interact with the corresponding gRPC services: